3 Reasons I Love Coffee Sock’s Cloth Filters (+ How To Brew Coffee With Them)

 I’m a big paper filter guy.
 I love how easy they are.
 I love the lighter body and crisp flavor.
 But these cloth filters seized my attention.
 I haven’t used a paper filter in weeks because I love using them so much.
 Let me share with you why.

 Coffee Sock generously offered me a couple of products in exchange for my honest feedback.
-Since I’ve enjoyed using the filters so much, I decided they deserved a blog post.
+Since I’ve enjoyed using the Coffee Sock filters so much, I decided they deserved a blog post.
 I assure you that these words are my own and that my opinions are in no way influenced by the generosity of Coffee Sock.

 I’ve always been a champion of the crisp and clean body that paper filters produce, but the syrupy, juicy body that comes about from cloth filters is captivating.
 The cloth allows the coffee’s natural oils to slide right through.

 These give the final mug a smooth, syrupy feel and contribute towards a fuller flavor.
 The coffee grounds and micro-particles, however, are kept from entering the final mug.

 3 reasons I love cloth filters

-I’ve been using these cloth filters almost exclusively for the last two months.
 They’ve gotten a little darker in color, but I’ve seen no tearing, thinning, or any other kind of decay.
 They function just as well as they did the day I opened the package.

-While carefully rinsing out the filters isn’t a quick as throwing a paper filter away, it sure is more rewarding knowing that I’m not producing a lot of paper waste over time.
+While rinsing out the filter cloth isn’t as quick as throwing a paper filter away, it sure is more rewarding knowing that I’m not producing a lot of paper waste over time.
+These cloth filters complement my values of minimalism, practical purchases, and reusable tools.

-3. Cloth Filters Are Travel-Friendly
+3. Cloth Coffee Filters Are Travel-Friendly

-travel coffee filter
+travel cloth coffee filter

-I didn’t think I’d be crazy about cloth filtered coffee, but I was wrong.
+I didn’t think I’d be crazy about cloth-filtered coffee, but I was wrong.
 I am slowly being converted to a full-time cloth filter user.

 Who knows?
 Maybe you won’t be able to stop yourself from converting as well.